- Reactivity is not aggression, but can escalate.

 Rough Play – Dog-to-dog play is a normal part of canine interaction.
 Dog play is mock fighting.
 Puppies learn how to do this appropriately from their peers.
 Dog play can become intense, get loud, and appear aggressive, but as long as both dogs are having fun and respecting their body language, it can be a great activity for socialization and exercise.

-Signs of a Happy Dog:
+Signs of a friendly dog:

 - Relaxed body

-- Happy expression
+- Happy expression, soft mouth

 - Wagging tail